Furqan-2006/Silent_Escape/README.md

 2. select ![alt text](image.png)
 3. Now the set the path as in the task.json.
 4. sfml will be working now working

+# Installation of Compiler
+1. go to this site: https://www.msys2.org/
+2. follow the procedure on the site